 Spiritual Temple to the Exeter Street Theatre creates a fascinatingly

 wonderful history.
 So many people have such wonderful stories to share

 about their days at the Exeter Street Theatre.
 We plan to create a section

 for you to share your memories.

 purchase your tickets at the box office, the line forms outside, around the

 corner, on Newbury Street; for ticket holders only.
 And please remember, we

 do not sell popcorn or soft drinks.
-Did you know that when the Exeter Street Theatre reopened,
+Did you know that when the Exeter

+changed!
 Looking forward to sharing with you.

 First Spiritual Temple

 Temple.
 All rights reserved.